-Three Chinese National Scholars from University of Michigan Laboratory Charged for Conspiring to Smuggle Biological Materials into the U.S.
+Three Chinese National scholars from University of Michigan laboratory charged for conspiring to smuggle biological materials into the U.S.

 ICE HSI, the FBI, and CBP investigated this case with significant assistance from ICE Enforcement and Removal Operations Detroit.

 A criminal complaint is merely a formal charge and is not evidence of guilt.
-Every defendant is presumed innocent unless and until proven guilty in a court of law.
+Every defendant is presumed innocent unless and until proven guilty.
+It is the burden of the government to prove guilt beyond a reasonable doubt.

 Legal Disclaimer: